Top Venue Regions: Kāʻanapali, Kapalua, Lāhainā, Wailea, Hāna

-Many cultural activities are offered for families traveling with attendees, including learning a hula, stringing a lei, weaving a lauhala fan, hearing stories of the ancient voyaging peoples of the Pacific Islands or embracing the Hawaiian concept of hoʻoponopono (problem solving)
+Many cultural activities are offered for families traveling with attendees, including learning to hula, stringing a lei, weaving a lauhala fan, hearing stories of the ancient voyaging peoples of the Pacific Islands, or embracing the Hawaiian concept of hoʻoponopono (problem solving).

 At the Maui Ocean Center, groups can take an educational day tour for a deeper understanding of Hawaiʻi’s amazing marine life and experience the incredible Humpbacks of Hawaiʻi Exhibit and Sphere.
 Or groups can enjoy an exclusive evening event with sunset views and incredible food.

 The Haliimaile Distilling Company offers group tours to educate guests on the importance of using local products and sustainable practices in the production of Pau Vodka and other spirits.

 The hotels and resorts of Kāʻanapali, Kapalua and Lāhainā are destinations in themselves, with lavish spas and a range of dining options close at hand:

 The Hyatt Regency Maui Resort and Spa, Kāʻanapali Beach Hotel and The Ritz-Carlton, Kapalua boast meeting venues with expansive event space and world-class services.
 Hyatt Regency Maui Resort also provides an opportunity for groups to participate in a volunteer activity with Pacific Whale Foundation through the Mālama Hawaiʻi program.

 The group-friendly Westin Maui Resort & Spa works closely with groups on special banquet menus.